jasonmccreary/blog-posts/2012-05-13-day-7-appalachian-trail-rain.md

 ---
-title: 'Day 7: Rain'
+title: "Day 7: Rain"
+heading: "Day 7: Rain"
 author: Jason McCreary
-excerpt: >
+excerpt: "The journal entry from the seventh day of my Georgia section hike through the Appalachian Trail."
-  The journal entry from the seventh day of my Georgia section hike through the Appalachian Trail.
+subheading: "The journal entry from the seventh day of my Georgia section hike through the Appalachian Trail."
 layout: post
 comments: true
 permalink: /2012/05/day-7-appalachian-trail-rain/